amycruz97/learn-tech-writing/README.md

 If you want to become a tech writer, you need to write tech docs!
 However, it's difficult to figure out how to get started, what you need to learn, and what resources to use.
 So I put together this project-based self-study plan to help you:

 - Learn what's tech writing and the tech writing process
-- Learn the common tech documents in the software industry (UI docs, user docs, developer docs)(documentation framework)
+- Learn about common types of tech docs in the software industry
 - Familiarize yourself with industry-standard style guides
 - Create 4 tech writing samples for your portfolio
-- Use GitHub and Markdown
+- Learn and use GitHub

-**Estimated time required: 4 weeks (1-2 hours per day)**

 If you are a curious about tech writing as a career or a new tech writer, this plan is for you.

+Note: The suggested timeline assumes you can spend 1-2 hours per day for 30 days.
+Don't feel compelled to stick to the timeline.
+This is meant to be a self-paced plan -- make it work for your schedule as you see fit.

 ### Who am I?